yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 3.md

 *   Effective phishing defense requires multiple layers: technical controls (filters, DMARC), user training/awareness, secure processes.

-*   *Potential Exam Question:* Differentiate between mass phishing, whaling, and spear phishing.
-List five indicators that might suggest an email is a phishing attempt.
-Explain the purpose of DMARC and its reliance on SPF and DKIM.

 ---
 **Section VI Takeaways:** Phishing uses deception (often via email) to steal credentials or install malware.
 Spear phishing is highly targeted and effective.
 Defense requires user vigilance (STOP.
 THINK.
 CONNECT., verify links, check HTTPS) and technical controls like DMARC for organizations.